xIves/scientific_programming/Week_03/exercises/Docker_QRCode_Generator/HOW_TO_README.txt

 # Show the container-id of 'mysnapshot'
 docker ps -a

-# Copy the .png-File to the local directory (bf09fb3b64c = example container-id of 'mysnapshot')
+# Copy the .png-File to the current directory (bf09fb3b64c = example container-id of 'mysnapshot')
-docker cp f47c4aa4afd6:QRCode_test.png C:/Users/gell/Desktop/QRCode_test.png
+docker cp f47c4aa4afd6:QRCode_test.png QRCode_test.png

-(change 'C:/Users/gell/Desktop/QRCode_test.png' to your local path to save the file)